 AYS is following guidelines from public health agencies and with our performance venues with regard to vaccination status and other precautions.
-Per UCLA’s Royce Hall, all audience members must show proof of full vaccination (including booster, if eligible) or have a lab-based negative COVID test within 72 hours of the event, as well as wearing masks indoors at all times, regardless of vaccination status.
+Per UCLA’s Royce Hall, all audience members must show proof of full vaccination (including booster, if eligible) or have a negative PCR or Antigen COVID test, as well as wearing masks indoors at all times, regardless of vaccination status.
 PCR tests can be no older than 48 hours upon arrival while Antigen tests can be no older than 24 hours.
 No over the counter test results are allowed.

 AYS is following guidelines from public health agencies and our performance venues with regard to vaccination status and other safety precautions.
-Per UCLA’s Royce Hall, all audience members must show proof of full vaccination (including booster, if eligible) or have a negative lab-based COVID test within 72 hours of the event, as well as wearing masks indoors at all times, regardless of vaccination status.
+Per UCLA’s Royce Hall, all audience members must show proof of full vaccination (including booster, if eligible) or have a negative PCR or Antigen COVID test, as well as wearing masks indoors at all times, regardless of vaccination status.
 PCR tests can be no older than 48 hours upon arrival while Antigen tests can be no older than 24 hours.
 No over the counter test results are allowed.

 For the sake of our musicians and your fellow concert attendees, we do not allow seating while music is being performed.
 Patrons who arrive after the music has begun will be able to watch and listen to the concert from the lobby screens until there is a break to allow seating.
 Please note that in the event of a late arrival, you may be unable to sit in your original seat.

 AYS 2021/22 concert programs will be digital this season and easy to view on your smartphone.
 Visit specific concert pages to receive the link for the program book.